 In another study, Botox was explored as a treatment for plantar fasciitis, a painful condition of the heel and arch in which you feel sharp, stabbing pain because of an inflammation of the plantar fascia.
 Researchers gave patients a Botox injection and then followed them for a year afterwards; most of the study members experienced a good amount of improvement in their comfort level after the injections.

-Thanks to these two studies, Botox is beginning to emerge as another weapon in the arsenal of treatments for foot pain.
+Thanks to these studies, Botox is beginning to emerge as another weapon in the arsenal of treatments for foot pain.
 And as an added bonus, it might even keep your feet looking smooth and wrinkle free.

 Alternative Treatments for Neuroma and Heel Pain